kxdang/kiendang.me/content/blog/096-helios/index.md

 Many years had passed, and humans had suffered many wars amongst themselves and destructions of their own race.

 Humans have been able to understand little of their own intelligence, only being able to extract certain knowledge into machines and eventually gave rise to their own systems they call "artificial intelligence".
-An abstraction of the Helio's intelligence amongst their own but limited by their own technology they had to develop.
+This is an abstraction of the Helio's intelligence amongst their own but limited by their own technology they had to develop.

-The blueprint substance, now known as DNA to humans, derived from the Helios gave humans their own intelligence, but also their flawed ability to experience emotions of greed, the lust for power and the disregard of life to form a civilization greater than themselves.
+The blueprint substance, now known as DNA to humans, derived from the Helio's gave humans their own intelligence, but also their flawed ability to experience emotions of greed, the lust for power and the disregard of life to form a civilization greater than themselves.

 Now, with Earth facing a global warming crisis that humans created, they have fallen into the exact same fate as the Helio's civilization.